Manaslu circuit trek 2023 updated | Everything you need to know about

 Day 14Dharapani to Kathmandu drive via Beshi Sahar

-If you want to spend more time on the trek I would definitely recommend Serang Gompa and Kaal Taal as side trips.
+If you want to spend more time on the Manaslu circuit trek I would definitely recommend Serang Gompa and Kaal Taal as side trips.
 Since they’re completely off the main trail, you’ll need two extra days for each trip.

 Serang Gompa